epics-containers/epics-containers.github.io/main/_sources/tutorials/ioc_changes2.md.txt

       dbpf {{P}}{{R}}Acquire 1
 ```

-Next make a change to the file `ibek-support/ADCore/ADCore.ibek.support.yaml`.
+Next make a change to the file `/workspaces/ioc-adsimdetector/ibek-support/ADCore/ADCore.ibek.support.yaml`.
-Find the NDPvaPlugin section and also add a `post_init` section:
+Find the NDStdArrays section and also add a `post_init` section:

 ```yaml
 post_init: